mellieho9/mellieho9/README.md

 - 🚀 Tools: Git, Docker, Apache Kafka

 ## I'm Currently Working On:
-- Building the marketing website for Pearl Hacks 2024.
+- Building an internal app for cheating detection and project categorization for Pearl Hacks.
-- Planning the next project at UNC's Computer Science & Social Good.
+- Redesigning Compass Center's data management platform at CS+SG.
-- Finishing my part of the paper on summarizing hour-long videos using LLMs and Ego4D datasets.
+- Brainstorming my next research topic.

 ## Fun Facts:
 - 📚 My long-term trajectory is to pursue a PhD in AI.
 I'm amazed at how AI can address various problems and I'm currently involved in research projects to discover my future focus.